Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/README.md

 ## Best Practices

 The foundation of the Vitis environment design methodology is an iterative approach and parallel development.
-As a result, AMD strongly recommends the following best practices:
+As a result, AMD recommends the following best practices:

 * Develop the adaptable subsystem and the custom platform in parallel.
 * A well-partitioned system means that these two elements can be developed and verified independently, saving time and effort.
-Debug and verify the AI Engine graph and each of the PL kernels individually before proceeding with integration.
+Debug and verify the AI Engine graph and each PL kernel individually before proceeding with integration.
-* Taking this approach maximizes the chances of rapid convergence during the integration phase.
-It is much easier to debug integration issues when all components are known to be correct.
+* This approach maximizes the chances of rapid convergence during the integration phase.
+It is easier to debug integration issues when all components are known to be correct.
 * Use a standard AMD platform (such as the VCK190) to integrate, and verify the adaptable subsystem comprised of the AI Engine graph and PL kernels before targeting the custom platform.
-* AMD platforms are preverified and ready to be deployed on hardware.
-By using a standard AMD platform, developers of AI Engine graphs and PL kernels can verify the adaptable subsystem using simulation or hardware boards without the uncertainties and the complexities of the custom platform.
+* AMD platforms are preverified and ready for hardware deployment.
+Using a standard AMD platform, developers of AI Engine graphs and PL kernels can verify the adaptable subsystem using simulation or hardware boards without the uncertainties and the complexities of the custom platform.
 * Ensure performance goals are met at each stage of the flow.
 * Performance results do not improve when running the full system in hardware versus simulating individual components in isolation.
-Therefore, it is essential to thoroughly check for and debug any performance issues as early as possible in the flow.
-Ensuring that performance goals are met at the component level is easier than in the context of a complex system that includes interactions between all of the components.
+Therefore, check for and debug performance issues early in the flow.
+Meeting performance goals at the component level is easier than in a complex system that includes interactions between all components.

 ## Support